nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->The US did not boycott the 1980 Summer Olympics in Moscow due to political reasons: Chuck Norris killed the entire US team with a single round-house kick during TaeKwonDo practice.
+>A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
+When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.
 <!-- /joke -->

-*Last update: Mon, 10 May 2021 04:28:02 GMT*
+*Last update: Mon, 10 May 2021 05:24:05 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)